Cheltenham College

-Cheltenham College is a public school (fee-charging boarding and day school for pupils aged 13–18) in Cheltenham, Gloucestershire, England.
-The school opened in 1841 as a Church of England foundation and is known for its outstanding linguistic, military, and sporting traditions.
+Cheltenham College is a private school with boarding and day school facilities for pupils aged 13–18 in Cheltenham, Gloucestershire, England.
+The school opened in 1841 as a Church of England foundation and has an enrolment of around 750 pupils.

 History

 Two Cheltenham residents, G. S. Harcourt and J. S. Iredell, founded the college in July 1841 to educate the sons of gentlemen.
 The plan to establish a Proprietary Grammar School had been agreed at a meeting of residents at Harcourt's home on 9 November 1840.
 It originally opened in three houses along Bays Hill Terrace in the centre of the town.

 Within two years it had moved to its present site, with Boyne House as the first College Boarding House, and soon became known simply as Cheltenham College.
 Accepting both boarding and day boys, it was divided into Classical and Military sides until the mid-20th century.
 The 1893 book Great Public Schools by E. S. Skirving, S. R. James, and Henry Churchill Maxwell Lyte contained a chapter on each of what they considered England's ten greatest public schools; it included a chapter on Cheltenham College.
 The college is now an independent fee paying school, governed by Cheltenham College Council.
 A few girls were admitted in 1969.
 In 1981 the first girls' house opened and the Sixth Form became fully co-educational.
 In 1998, girls were admitted to all other years.

 In 1865, a Junior Department was added to the main College buildings.
 In 1993 it opened its doors to girls and also opened a pre-Prep department, Kingfishers, for 3- to 7-year-olds.